 Related to education financing is the issue of privatisation and private schools.
 In a recent decision, the Supreme Court of Nepal issued a verdict demanding educational authorities devise reform programmes to regulate private schools – regulating fees, prohibiting the sale of unregistered and over-priced textbooks, and limiting the number of private schools gaining accreditation.
 In addition, the private sector cannot raise fees for three years as exorbitant fees charged by private providers of education are causing greater social and economic disparity between working and middle classes.

-Regional mechanisms provide an important source of right to education case-law as States are held accountable above the national level.
+Regional mechanisms provide an important source of right to education case-law as states are held accountable above the national level.
 In Kjeldsen, Busk Madsen and Pedersen v.
-Denmark (1976), the European Court of Human Rights ruled that compulsory sex education classes, as prescribed by the national curriculum, do not amount to indoctrination, and therefore do not violate the “right of parents to ensure such education and teaching in conformity with their own religious and philosophical convictions” (Article 2, Protocol 1 of the European Convention for the Protection of Human Rights and Fundamental Freedoms).
+Denmark (1976), the European Court of Human Rights ruled that compulsory sex education classes, as prescribed by the national curriculum, do not amount to indoctrination, and therefore do not violate the 'right of parents to ensure such education and teaching in conformity with their own religious and philosophical convictions' (Article 2, Protocol 1 of the European Convention on Human Rights, 1950).

 The African Commission on Human and People’s Rights in Rights Free Legal Assistance Group and Others v.
 Zaire (1995) found that a two-year-long closure of universities and secondary schools in Zaire (as it was at the time) due to the gross mismanagement of public finances, was a violation of the right to education (Article 17) as enumerated in the African Charter on Human and People’s Rights.